Sessions

 Saturday, March 13th, sponsored by MarkLogic 9:30 CET; duration: 0:50h

+One of the significant limitations of existing XSLT processors is the need to allocate enough memory to hold the entire source document.
+However cheap memory becomes, there will always be some XML documents that are too large to hold in memory; and even where the memory is available, streamed transformations should be able to run with lower latency and higher throughput.
 Since XSLT 2.0 was delivered early in 2007, the XSL Working Group has been focusing its efforts on developing a version of the language for which streamed execution is possible.
 This involves both identifying characteristics of a stylesheet that make streaming difficult or impossible, so that users can avoid such features, and the addition of new language constructs to take their place.
 The resulting language design has been strongly influenced by collection of a representative selection of use cases; and although the design is very different from the pioneering STX (streaming transformations for XML) specification, it benefits from the experience of the STX designers and implementers in determining what is and is not streamable.
+This talk will be the first public presentation on XSLT 2.1 by the editor of the specification. |

-The speaker, Dr Michael Kay, is founder of Saxonica Limited which develops the popular Saxon XSLT, XQuery, and XML Schema engine.
-He is a member of the W3C working groups for all three languages, and author of XSLT 2.0 Programmer's Reference, the definitive Wrox guide to the language, recently republished in a fourth edition.
+Michael Kay The speaker, Dr Michael Kay, is founder of Saxonica Limited which develops the popular Saxon XSLT, XQuery, and XML Schema engine.
+He is a member of the W3C working groups for all three languages, and author of XSLT 2.0 Programmer's Reference, the definitive Wrox guide to the language, recently republished in a fourth edition. |

 What XSL 2.0 means for implementers and users